Winner of Valley Conservation Council’s “Heart of the City Award”

 Inside an Art Deco Period concession stand featuring streamline curves, ornamental popcorn machine and beautiful pressed metal ceiling transport visitors back to an earlier era when going to the movie was an experience.

-Built in 1914, the Buchanan Theatre was designated as a National Register Historic Landmark in 1998.
+Built in 1914, the Buchanan Theatre was designated as a National Register Historic Landmark in 1998 as a contributing structure to the Town of Buchanan Historic District.
 Since reopening, the Buchanan Theatre has been honored by City Magazine with their “Best of the City” Awards as “Best Place to See a Film 2004.”
 The Buchanan Theatre has also been recognized as being named one of the venues for the Roanoke Valley Film Festival 2005 & 2006 and designated as the winner of the 2008 “Heart of the City Award” given by the Valley Conservation Council.
 Readers of the Roanoke Times Botetourt View have voted the Buchanan Theatre “Best Place for a First Date” 2010, 2011 and 2012 as well as “Best Place to Hear Local Music” 2010, 2011 and 2012.

 In 2013, the Buchanan Theatre opened its’ doors offering customers a state of the art Digital Projection System with surround sound for enhanced viewing.

 You and your family are invited to become part of this award winning Buchanan effort.
 To join Standing Room Only, or, to make a donation to this non profit agency check out the website at www.buchanantheatre.com or call (540) 254-1155.